Probabilistic Wind Power Modelling via Heteroscedastic Non-Stationary Gaussian Processes: Abstract

 \section{Abstract}

-Accurate probabilistic forecasting of wind power is essential for maintaining grid stability and enabling efficient integration of renewable energy sources.
-Gaussian Process (GP) models offer a principled framework for quantifying uncertainty; however, conventional approaches rely on stationary kernels, which are inadequate for modeling the inherently non-stationary nature of wind speed and power output.
-We propose a non-stationary GP framework that incorporates the generalized spectral mixture (GSM) kernel, enabling the model to capture time-varying patterns and heteroscedastic behaviors in wind speed and wind power data.
-We evaluate the performance of the proposed model on real-world SCADA data across short\mbox{-,} medium-, and long-term forecasting horizons.
-Compared to standard radial basis function and spectral mixture kernels, the GSM-based model outperforms, particularly in short-term forecasts.
-These results highlight the necessity of modeling non-stationarity in wind power forecasting and demonstrate the practical value of non-stationary GP models in operational settings.
+Accurate probabilistic prediction of wind power is crucial for maintaining grid stability and facilitating the efficient integration of renewable energy sources.
+Gaussian process (GP) models offer a principled framework for quantifying uncertainty; however, conventional approaches typically rely on stationary kernels and homoscedastic noise assumptions, which are inadequate for modelling the inherently non-stationary and heteroscedastic nature of wind speed and power output.
+We propose a heteroscedastic non-stationary GP framework based on the generalised spectral mixture kernel, enabling the model to capture input-dependent correlations as well as input-dependent variability in wind speed--power data.
+We evaluate the proposed model on 10-minute supervisory control and data acquisition (SCADA) measurements and compare it against GP variants with stationary and non-stationary kernels, as well as commonly used non-GP probabilistic baselines.
+The results highlight the necessity of modelling both non-stationarity and heteroscedasticity in wind power prediction and demonstrate the practical value of flexible non-stationary GP models in operational SCADA settings.